About the FICO Credit Score

-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
+Since our world is so computer-driven, it should come as no surprise that your ability to repay virtually any loan boils down to one number.

-TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 The original FICO was developed by Fair Isaac and Company.

-- Credit Card Balances - How many credit card accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Did you know?
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 How do I find out my credit score?

-To raise your FICO score, you've got to get the credit reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that invented the first FICO credit score, offers FICO scores on its website: myFICO.com.
-It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
-They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+In order to raise your FICO score, you must have the reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that invented the first FICO credit score, offers FICO scores on its website: myFICO.com.
+It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
+They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.